- Our approach

 The do's and don'ts of using your behavioural science toolkit

-Become a Behavioural Science Expert on our bespoke, 6-week, classroom-based programme and use behavioural science to take your business to the next level.
+Become a Behavioural Science Champion on our bespoke, 6-week, classroom-based programme and use behavioural science to take your business to the next level.

-Once you have completed the Core training, you can advance onto the Behavioural Science Expert programme.
+Once you have completed the Foundation training, you can advance onto the Behavioural Science Masterclass programme.
 This 6-week, classroom-based course will take you on a deep dive into behavioural science through 6 fun and engaging modules.

 You will learn about the theory behind behaviour change and then how to apply it to your customers using cutting edge techniques used by behavioural scientists.
 Each Expert course is tailored to your requirements, making it a truly bespoke offering designed to take your business to the next level.